Skip to main content

 Drug class: Bronchodilator combinations

-Breztri Aerosphere is not to be used to relieve sudden breathing problems and will not replace a rescue inhaler.
+Breztri Aerosphere is not for sudden breathing problems and will not replace a rescue inhaler.
 Always have a rescue inhaler (such as albuterol) with you to treat sudden breathing problems.
-If you do not have a rescue inhaler, contact your healthcare provider to have one prescribed for you.

 The most common side effects of Breztri are:

-Fungal infections in your mouth or throat (thrush).
-Rinse your mouth with water without swallowing after using your Breztri inhaler to help reduce your chance of getting thrush.
+Breztri may increase your risk of fungal infections in your mouth and throat.
+Rinse your mouth with water and then spit the water out (do not swallow it) after using your Breztri inhaler to help reduce your chance of getting thrush.

-Reduced adrenal function (adrenal insufficiency).
 Adrenal insufficiency is a condition where the adrenal glands do not make enough steroid hormones.
 This can happen when you stop taking oral corticosteroid medicines (such as prednisone) and start taking a medicine containing an ICS (such as Breztri Aerosphere).
-During this transition period, when your body is under stress from fever, trauma (such as a car accident), infection, surgery, or worse COPD symptoms, adrenal insufficiency can get worse and may cause death.
+During this transition period, extra stress from fever, trauma (such as a car accident), infection, surgery, or worsening COPD symptoms can make adrenal insufficiency worse and potentially fatal.
+Symptoms include:

 Breztri may affect your heart.
 Tell your healthcare provider immediately if your blood pressure increases or you develop a fast or irregular heartbeat or chest pain after using Breztri.